-More than 30 students are rising to the challenge of producing extended essays and presentations on a range of fascinating topics, from space travel engineering to design for dementia, protest music and the effects of globalisation on architecture.
+More than 30 students are rising to the challenge of producing extended essays and presentations on a range of fascinating topics, from space travel engineering to design for dementia, protest music, the study of historic buttons and the effects of globalisation on architecture.

 The Extended Project Qualification (EPQ) is often compared to an end-of-year undergraduate paper, allowing students to explore and develop a deeper understanding about something they are interested in which is not covered by the school curriculum.

 They mastermind their own course, choosing their own research question to explore in a 5,000-word essay, scientific study, performance event or product which they present to examiners.

 Abigail Burke, 18, from Ripon, asked the question: “Can the UK be carbon zero by 2050?”

 She feels it’s a particularly relevant topic, which will only grow in importance in years to come: “I plan to study engineering at university and potentially specialise in renewable energy.
 This, combined with my interest and passion for protecting our planet from the effects of global warming, led me to the question.”

 Abigail says doing the EPQ has enabled her to gain valuable skills: “I have learned about citing and evaluating the reliability of sources.
 It also helped enhance my skills in organisation, presentation and essay writing, all of which will be very useful for university and beyond.”